How to get from Tirana to Saranda in 2022 (bus routes + times!)

 They served hot dishes and snacks; we just purchased a couple of packets of crackers.

-There was free to use toilets and WiFi here.
+There was also free-to-use toilets and WiFi here.

 Arriving into Saranda